bangarharshit/Rx-Error-Prone/README.md

 ### OnCreateCheck (for Rx1)
 `<T>Observable.create(rx.Observable.OnSubscribe<T>)` and `unSafeCreate` doesn't handle backpressure.
-These operators constructs an Observable in an unsafe manner, that is, unsubscription and backpressure handling is the responsibility of the OnSubscribe implementation.
+These operators construct an Observable in an unsafe manner, that is, unsubscription and backpressure handling is the responsibility of the OnSubscribe implementation.

 ### SubscriptionInConstructorCheck
-Subscription in constructor leads to unsafe object creation and is similar to starting a thread in constructor.
+Subscription in constructor leads to unsafe object creation and is similar to starting a thread in the constructor.
 Check the [safe construction technique article](https://www.ibm.com/developerworks/library/j-jtp0618/index.html) for more details.